NocturnLabs/opencode-autocode/templates/commands/auto-init.md

 When you need information, use MCPs in this order:

+1. **mgrep** - For searching code and files (ALWAYS prefer over grep)
+   - Efficient pattern matching with minimal context window usage
+   - Use for finding code patterns, function definitions, usages
+   - Fallback to grep only for simple line counting or when mgrep unavailable

-1. **chat-history** - Check for similar problems/solutions you've seen before (Note: This is supplemental knowledge only, not authoritative)
+2. **chat-history** - Check for similar problems/solutions you've seen before (Note: This is supplemental knowledge only, not authoritative)

-2. **deepwiki** - Look up library/framework documentation
+3. **deepwiki** - Look up library/framework documentation

-3. **perplexica** - Web search when local knowledge is insufficient
+4. **perplexica** - Web search when local knowledge is insufficient

-4. **sequential-thinking** - Use for complex problem decomposition
+5. **sequential-thinking** - Use for complex problem decomposition

 ---